polywrap/documentation/src/docs/tutorials/use-wraps/install-client.md

 > Where `<project-name>` is replaced with a custom name of your choosing.
 For example `my-app`.
 >
 > This command will create a new project folder with a "Hello World" app that
-> lets you interact with two simple Wasm wrappers at `wrap://ens/wraps.eth:logging@1.0.0` and `wrap://ens/wraps.eth:ethereum@1.0.0`.
+> lets you interact with two simple Wasm wraps at `wrap://ens/wraps.eth:logging@1.0.0` and `wrap://ens/wraps.eth:ethereum@1.0.0`.